-$^{^{251}}$ Schelling, Schellings Sämtliche Werke, trans.
+&lt;sup>252 Schelling, Schellings Sämtliche Werke, trans.
 Shaw, 7:464-465.

-252 Schelling, The Grounding of Positive Philosophy, trans.
+&lt;sup>253 Schelling, The Grounding of Positive Philosophy, trans.
 Matthews, 10.

-253 Lawrence, "Schelling's Metaphysics of Evil," The New Schelling, 172.
+&lt;sup>254 Lawrence, "Schelling's Metaphysics of Evil," The New Schelling, 172.

-254 Matthew 5:39.
+Matthew 5:39.

-255 Lawrence, "Schelling's Metaphysics of Evil," The New Schelling, 174.
+&lt;sup>256 Lawrence, "Schelling's Metaphysics of Evil," The New Schelling, 174.

-absolute love, provided "the prototype of all suffering innocents."
-256 Schelling calls us to live up to the nature of our complicated human kind by reconciling our sense of fallenness with our divine likeness, thereby finding the endurance necessary to pass through the spirit-forging fire of God's eternal beginning to be born again, now not only of water but also of spirit.
-257
+suffering is inherent to the creative process itself, even for God.
+It was God who, in an eternally past act of absolute love, provided "the prototype of all suffering innocents."
+Schelling calls us to live up to the nature of our complicated human kind by reconciling our sense of fallenness with our divine likeness, thereby finding the endurance necessary to pass through the spirit-forging fire of God's eternal beginning to be born again, now not only of water but also of spirit.

 Devin Zane Shaw critiques what he calls Schelling's "mythologization of politics" from a Marxist perspective, arguing that he mystifies the material conditions of social relations by emphasizing spiritual cultivation (Bildung) over democratic political engagement.
-258 Shaw seems to misunderstand Schelling's call for the mythopoeic revitalization of the public sphere by conflating it with totalitarianism:
+Shaw seems to misunderstand Schelling's call for the mythopoeic revitalization of the public sphere by conflating it with totalitarianism:

-the a priori conception of universality as organic totality ignores or disregards the fact that the political space itself is the domain of the struggle over what the definition of universality (and political inclusion) is.259
+the a priori conception of universality as organic totality ignores or disregards the fact that the political space itself is the domain of the struggle over what the definition of universality (and political inclusion) is.

 While it is not misleading to refer to Schelling's conception of the ideal relationship between individuals and their community as "organic," this relationship need not be "totalizing" in the sense that Shaw suggests.
 From his time as a young professor in Jena through to his role as Secretary General of the Academy of Fine Arts in Munich (a position he held from 1808 to 1821), Schelling sought the transformation of society by way of philosophical education.
-260 The highest form of social organization could not be imposed externally by state magistrates pretending to some a priori knowledge of true
+The highest form of social organization could not be imposed externally by state magistrates pretending to some a priori knowledge of true universality; rather, Schelling saw this form emerging freely from the citizenry itself as a result of their artistic, scientific, and religious cultivation.

-256 Lawrence, "Schelling's Metaphysics of Evil," The New Schelling, 181.
+&lt;sup>257 Lawrence, "Schelling's Metaphysics of Evil," The New Schelling, 181.

-257 John 3:5.
+&lt;sup>258 John 3:5.

-258 Shaw, Freedom and Nature in Schelling's Philosophy of Art, 116.
+Shaw, Freedom and Nature in Schelling's Philosophy of Art, 116.

-259 Shaw, Freedom and Nature in Schelling's Philosophy of Art, 117.
+&lt;sup>260 Shaw, Freedom and Nature in Schelling's Philosophy of Art, 117.

-260 Schelling, On University Studies, 22.
+&lt;sup>261 Schelling, On University Studies, 22.